-The Board of Directors and Shareholders Textainer Group Holdings Limited:
+The Board of Directors and shareholders Textainer Group Holdings Limited:

-We have audited the accompanying consolidated balance sheets of Textainer Group Holdings Limited and subsidiaries as of December 31, 2008 and 2007, and the related consolidated statements of income, shareholders' equity and comprehensive income, and cash flows for each of the years in the threeyear period ended December 31, 2008.
+We have audited the accompanying consolidated balance sheets of Textainer Group Holdings Limited and subsidiaries as of December 31, 2009 and 2008, and the related consolidated statements of income, shareholders' equity and comprehensive income, and cash flows for each of the years in the three-year period ended December 31, 2009.
 In connection with our audits of the consolidated financial statements, we have also audited financial statement schedules I and II.
-We also have audited Textainer Group Holdings Limited's internal control over financial reporting as of December 31, 2008, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Textainer Group Holdings Limited's management is responsible for these consolidated financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on the consolidated financial statements, financial statements, financial statements, control over financial reporting based on our audits.
+We also have audited Textainer Group Holdings Limited's internal control over financial reporting as of December 31, 2009, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+Textainer Group Holdings Limited's management is responsible for these consolidated financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+Our responsibility is to express an opinion on the consolidated financial statements and financial statement schedules and an opinion on Textainer Group Holdings Limited's internal control over financial reporting based on our audits.